gaak99/faunadb-hylisp/README.md

 ## Modus Operandi

-I'm using the new&kewl FaunaDB (Python lib) in a small personal project.
+I'm using the new&kewl FaunaDB (Python client lib and freemium svc) in a small personal project.
 But Python does not really do justice to the FaunaDB fuctional style API aka it really SHOUTS use a Lisp.

-My first inclination was to start a small proj to hackup a quick Scheme based one.

-(but wasn't quite sure I wanted to shave that yak)
+My first inclination was to start a small proj to hackup a quick Scheme based one -- but wasn't quite sure I wanted to shave that yak.

 But-but-but it then hit me that maybe this is perfect for Hy -- the lispy Python.
 And I've not used Hy before and was keen to try it so double rainbow here.

 ## Hy/Lisp advantage